virallalakia/json-formatter/README.md

-Viral Data Formatter
+# Viral Data Formatter
-===
 ---

-This page helps in data formatting for JSON and JSON-like data.
-To try it yourself, visit the site: [Viral Data Formatter](https://virallalakia.github.io/viral-data-formatter/).
+An easy and handy formatter tool for JSON and JSON-like data, this page helps in data formatting for JSON and JSON-like data.
+Try it yourself here: [Data Formatter | JSON Formatter - a ViralProject piece](https://virallalakia.github.io/viral-data-formatter/).

+## Options
 ---

-Options
-===
 * **Format Data**: To view formatted data for JSON and JSON-like data.
 * **Remove Spaces**: To view formatted data without any spaces.

----